zbeucler2018/FieldNavFormBuilder/README.md

 ## Installing from Docker
 1. Make sure that you have docker desktop installed
 2. Open Docker Desktop
-3. Open a terminal or command line and type this command `docker pull zbeucler/fieldnav-form-builder:latest`
+3. Open a terminal or command line and type this command `docker pull zbeucler/fieldnav-form-builder:amd64` (use `docker pull zbeucler/fieldnav-form-builder:latest` if you are on an M1 mac)
 4. Once that has finished, run `docker images` to see if the `zbeucler/fieldnav-form-builder` has downloaded
 5. If it has downloaded, then move to the `Running on your local machine` section

-## Running on your local machine
+## Running on your local machine with Docker Desktop
 1. Open Docker Desktop, go to `Images`
 2. Under your `Local` images, find the `zbeucler/fieldnav-form-builder` image
 3. hover over that image and press run